FirelightWP/easy-fancybox/readme.txt

 Yes.
 Just place a link _with the URL ending in .pdf_ to your Portable Document file in the page content.

-If you do'nt have *Auto-detect* checked under **PDF** on Settings > Media admin page, you will need to add `class="fancybox-pdf"` (to force pdf content recognition) to the link to enable FancyBox for it.
+If you don't have *Auto-detect* checked under **PDF** on Settings > Media admin page, you will need to add `class="fancybox-pdf"` (to force pdf content recognition) to the link to enable FancyBox for it.

 = Can I play SWF files in a FancyBox overlay? =

 Yes.
 Just place a link _with the URL ending in .swf_ to your Flash file in the page content.

-If you do'nt have *Auto-detect* checked under **SWF** on Settings > Media admin page, you will need to add either `class="fancybox"` or `class="fancybox-swf"` (to force swf content recognition) to the link to enable FancyBox for it.
+If you don't have *Auto-detect* checked under **SWF** on Settings > Media admin page, you will need to add either `class="fancybox"` or `class="fancybox-swf"` (to force swf content recognition) to the link to enable FancyBox for it.

 = How do I show content with different sizes? =

 FancyBox tries to detect the size of the content automatically but if it can not find a size, it will default to the settings for that particular content type as set on the Settings > Media page.

-The **[Pro extension](http://premium.status301.net/downloads/easy-fancybox-pro/)** provides an extra option to allow you to manually override this by defining the width and height wrapped in curly brases in the class attribute of the link itself.
-Make sure the option "Inlcude the Metadata jQuery extension script..." under FancyBox | Links on Settings > Media is enabled.
+The **[Pro extension](http://premium.status301.net/downloads/easy-fancybox-pro/)** provides an extra option to allow you to manually override this by defining the width and height wrapped in curly braces in the class attribute of the link itself.
+Make sure the option "Include the Metadata jQuery extension script..." under FancyBox | Links on Settings > Media is enabled.

 For example, a Flash movie with different size: